 What’s nice about 888Lots.com is that you can buy individual items with great discounts but the majority of the merchandise can be damaged, so it’s up to you to take the chance or not.

-Additionally, they include a detailed description of what’s inside each pallet and even they provide resellers with an Amazon profit calculator tool so you can find out if it's worth it to sell these products.
+Additionally, they include all the details and descriptions of what’s inside each pallet and even they provide resellers with an Amazon profit calculator tool so you can find out if it's worth it to sell these products.

 You can find liquidation warehouses in the big cities of any US state.